lab1092/blender-manual_ja/manual/render/display.rst

    The Image editor replaces the UI, showing the render.

 For each of these options,
-pressing :kbd:`esc` will close the render view and return to the previous view.
+pressing :kbd:`Esc` will close the render view and return to the previous view.

 Saving